Payment entry transactions

 It is used to define if it is an international transfer or not.
 The values sent are provided that they are only 2 distinct values.
 Sage 1000 Cash Management then uses a transcoding table. - The Budget code field

-This field has a date format DDMMYYYY. - The Reference field
+This field has a date format corresponding to DDMMYYYY. - The Reference field

-The purpose of this field is to retrieve a check number, but it can also be used for an entirely different purpose on some transactions, i.e., to retrieve additional information.
+The purpose of this field is to retrieve a check number, but it can also be used for an entirely different purpose on some transactions, such as retrieving additional information.
 For example, if CODRIF and DESCR are not sufficient. - The LOC type field

 The expected values are Collection/Discount/None, or any other value, provided there are only 3.
 The transcoding is carried out at the level of the Sage 1000 Cash Management module.